mofcloud/docs/docs/user-guide/exchange/index.md

-Mof support real time exchange rate service which will apply to user bills.
+Cycor support real time exchange rate service which will apply to user bills.

 Please move to **Exchange Rate** to view exchange rates. **USD** will be base currency.

 ## Exchange rate
-Mof will pull exchange rate data every day.
-By default, Mof will use monthly exchange rate with rate of last day of month.
+Cycor will pull exchange rate data every day.
+By default, Cycor will use monthly exchange rate with rate of last day of month.

 ![](img/en/overview.png)